 Wandering into Disney World without a plan is a surefire recipe to waste your precious time and vacation dollars.
 However, before you can plan and purchase your appropriate Walt Disney World tickets, know when you wish to travel.

-Disney World tends to be more crowded around the holiday season, and as a result, you will experience longer wait times at the various attractions and rides.
+Disney World tends to be more crowded around the holiday season, and as a result, you may have to suffer through a long wait time at some of the more popular attractions and rides.
 However, the holiday season offers some unique events like Mickey’s Very Merry Christmas Party.